 After doing your homework and deciding on the best seedling genetics for your site, should you plant bareroot or container?

 The answer is yes, and it depends.
-For most reforestation situations, bareroot seedlings will provide survival rates of around 88%.
+For most reforestation situations, bareroot seedlings will provide survival rates of around 88% to 90%.
 Planting with container seedlings can improve survival on droughty sites and may be planted early in the planting season (October/November).

-Under typical conditions during the normal planting window (December to March), however, bareroot seedlings will survive and grow equally well to container seedlings.
-Keep in mind that after you thin your stand, you will leave only 125-150 crop trees, so either stock type will provide more than adequate survival for this target.
-Hear Geoffrey Hill talk more about your options.
+Under typical conditions during the standard planting window (December to March), however, bareroot seedlings will survive and grow equally to container seedlings.
+Remember that after you thin your stand, you will leave only 125-150 crop trees, so either stock type will provide more than adequate survival for this target.

 ArborGen offers both container and bareroot seedlings for almost all of our pine seedling products.
 Contact one of our Reforestation Advisors and they can help you decide which planting stock will work best for your situation.